Low THC Oil Information for Patients and Caregivers

 • What if more than one person is caring for the child or adult?

-Patients and caregivers may authorize an individual to pick up their Low THC Oil card from the health department on their behalf with a signed Download this pdf file. authorization form .
+For cards shipped to a health department location, patients and caregivers may authorize an individual to pick up their Low THC Oil card from the health department on their behalf with a signed Download this pdf file. authorization form .
 The individual picking up the card should have identification for themselves as well as the cardholder.

 • Which health departments distribute Low THC Oil cards to certified patients and/or their caregivers?